jonross/kugl/README.md

 Find the top users of a GPU pool, based on instance type and a team-specific pod label.

-With Kugel (and a little configuration)
+With Kugl (and a little configuration)

 ```shell
 kugel -a "select owner, sum(gpu_req), sum(cpu_req)